 Under IAS 38, internally generated intangible assets from the development phase are recognized if certain conditions are met.
-These conditions include the technical feasibility, intention to complete, the ability to use or sell the asset under development, the availability of adequate technical, financial and other resources to complete the development, the ability to measure reliably the expenditure attributable to the intangible asset during its development and the demonstration of how the asset will generate probable future economic benefits.
-The cost of a recognized internally generated intangible asset comprises all directly attributable cost necessary to make the asset capable of being used as intended by management.
+These conditions include technical feasibility, the intention to complete, the ability to use or sell the asset under development, the availability of adequate technical, financial and other resources to complete the development, the ability to reliabily measure the expenditure attributable to the intangible asset during development and evidence of how the asset will generate probable future economic benefits.
+The cost of a recognized internally generated intangible asset includes all directly attributable costs necessary to make the asset suitable for use as intended by management.
 In contrast, all expenditures arising from the research phase are expensed as incurred.

-Determining whether internally generated intangible assets from development are to be recognized as intangible assets requires significant judgment, particularly in determining whether the activities are considered research activities or development activities, whether the product enhancement is substantial, whether the completion of the asset is technical feasible considering a company-specific approach, the probability of future economic benefits from the sale or use including an assessment whether FDA approval will be obtained.
+Determining whether internally generated intangible assets from development should be recognized as intangible assets requires significant judgment, particularly in determining whether the activities are considered research activities or development activities, whether the product enhancement is substantial, whether completion of the asset is technically feasible considering a company-specific approach, the likelihood of future economic benefits from sale or use, including an assessment of whether FDA approval will be obtained.

-The Group has determined that the conditions for recognizing internally generated intangible assets from proprietary software, guide and other product development activities are not met until shortly before the products are available for sale, unless either (i) the Group has strong evidence that the above criteria are met and a detailed business plan is available showing the asset will on a reasonable basis generate future economic benefits or (ii) the development is done based upon specific request of the customer, the Group has the intention to market the product also to other parties than the customer, the development is subject to an agreement and the substance of the agreement is that the customer reimburses the Group for a significant portion of the development expenses incurred.
-As such, development expenditures not satisfying the above criteria and expenditures on the research phase of internal projects are recognized in the consolidated income statement as incurred.
+The Group has determined that the conditions for recognizing internally generated intangible assets from its own software, guides and other product development activities are not met until shortly before the products are available for sale, unless either (i) the Group has strong evidence that the above criteria are met and a detailed business plan is available showing that the asset will generate future economic benefits on a reasonable basis or (ii) the development is done at the specific request of the customer, the Group intends to market the product to other parties than the customer, the development is subject to an agreement and the substance of the agreement is that the customer will reimburse the Group for a significant portion of the development costs incurred.
+As such, development expenditures that do not meet the above criteria and expenditures for the research phase of internal projects are recognized in the consolidated income statement as incurred.
 This assessment is monitored by the Group on a regular basis.

-The Group has capitalized a total of K€1,135 of internal development expenses during 2020 of which:
+The Group capitalized a total of K€2,659 of development expenses during 2021 of which: